 Emotional rhythms affect the body’s metabolic functioning through the nervous and hormonal systems, influencing the storage and release of energy.

 1. Emotional holding: Unprocessed emotional tension can reflect physical holding patterns.
-Emotional weight can increase muscle tension, slow digestion, and weight retention.
+It can increase muscle tension, slow digestion, and cause weight retention.

 2. Stress conditioning: Ongoing emotional stress conditions one to be in a state of conservation of bodily functions by forming a habitual self-protective mechanism.
 Doing so creates a metabolic predisposition to one’s weight.